EIG Global Energy Partners: Relationship with Aubrey McClendon and Chesapeake Energy

 It was reported that EIG was the lender of over $1.2 billion worth of personal loans to Aubrey McClendon who ran Chesapeake Energy (Chesapeake) until 2013.
 These loans were used to finance his personal stake in the oil wells of Chesapeake as well as drilling costs.
-When this was revelation became public, McClendon was forced to leave the company.
+When this revelation became public, McClendon was forced to leave the company.
 This raised the potential for conflicts of interest and prompted questions on the corporate governance and business ethics of Chesapeake's senior management.
 However EIG was not accused of impropriety.

 EIG had known McClendon and Chesapeake since its establishment and had provided early stage financing which enabled Chesapeake to hold an initial public offering in 1993.
 The strong relationship created unique business opportunities that EIG benefited from.
-When Tom L. Ward left Chesapeake in 2006 to found SandRidge Energy, EIG invested $50 million in the company which returned over twice the initial investment when the company held its initial public offering in November 2007.
+When Tom L. Ward left Chesapeake in 2006 to found SandRidge Energy, EIG invested $50 million in the company, which returned over twice the initial investment when the company held its initial public offering in November 2007.
 EIG also invested in Permian Resources which was another one of McClendon's companies.
-Before McClendon's death on March 2, 2016, due to a car crash, EIG had already taken possession of his stakes of the oil wells by foreclosing on the loans.
+Before McClendon's death on March 2, 2016, due to a car crash, EIG had already taken possession of his stakes in the oil wells by foreclosing on the loans.